Saurabhp12/cybermoranda-cids/README.md

 # CyberMoranda CIDS

-**CyberMoranda CIDS (Cognitive Intrusion Defense System)** is a behavior-based, ethical security prototype designed for modern web applications.
+**CyberMoranda CIDS (Cognitive Intrusion Detection System)** is a behavior-based, ethical security prototype designed for modern web applications.
 It focuses on understanding **intent and behavior**, rather than relying only on static rules or instant blocking.

 ---